5 Tips to Help Maximize Your Cruise Experience

 Cruise lines provide a wonderful opportunity to explore the world and have a great time.
 There are ships of all sizes with amazing amenities and features that surprise and impress passengers.
-To make sure that your select the perfect ship and itinerary, which will help ensure that everyone in your group has the time of his or her life aboard, do a bit of research before choosing your cruise.
+To make sure that your select the perfect ship and itinerary, here are 5 Tips to Help Maximize Your Cruise Experience.
+These hopefully will help ensure that everyone in your group has the time of his or her life aboard, do a bit of research before choosing your cruise.

 Like any vacation, planning a cruise requires time and effort to ensure that you maximize your investment of time and money.
 One thing that I have learned on over forty cruises is that advice and guidance from a seasoned cruise specialist is crucial.
 Failure to carefully choose a competent cruise specialist, ask the right questions, plan a realistic budget, gather pertinent information about ship and destination options, and carefully consider all these elements can lead to a less than stellar vacation outcome.

 Here are five suggestions that can help maximize your enjoyment, reduce stress, and save you money when you cruise.

 Unless you recently hit the lottery, inherited Aunt Matilda’s estate, or have done well in the stock market, planning a budget is probably a good place to start before taking a cruise.
 Many people do their homework on the costs of a cruise before deciding if it is the right time or vacation option for them.
 Some internet research and a conversation with an experienced cruise advisor can help you determine how much the cruise you are considering will cost.
 Do not forget to factor in fares, taxes and fees, transportation to and from the cruise port, pre and post-cruise accommodations, food before and after sailing, shore excursions, souvenirs, parking, and onboard costs (e.g. drinks, specialty restaurants, spa treatments, gambling, and purchases).